minvws/nl-covid19-data-dashboard/packages/app/schema/README.md

 ## Validation internals

-All of the validation codes lives in the cli package, in the `src/scripts` directory.
+All of the validation code lives in the cli package, in the `src/scripts` directory.
 `validate-json-all.ts` being the main entry point for running all of the available validations.